codingk8/markdown_Memo/markdown_nodeSchool.md

 # 12.GFM (Exercise 12 of 12)

 If you are a developer, then you have heard about GitHub.
-GitHub is an
-important part of the community.
+GitHub is an important part of the community.
 Why are we talking about it?
-That's
-because GitHub is a big customer of Markdown.
-Even more, GitHub uses its
-own version of the Markdown syntax that provides an additional set of
-useful features.
-This version of markdown is called GitHub Flavored
-Markdown or simply GFM.
+That's because **GitHub is a big customer of Markdown**.
+Even more, **GitHub uses its own version of the Markdown syntax that provides an additional set of useful features**.
+This version of markdown is called **GitHub Flavored Markdown or simply GFM**.

-From previous exercises you are already familiar with syntax highlighting
-in blocks of code and tables.
-However, there are some other features which
-may be helpful for you.
+From previous exercises you are already familiar with syntax highlighting in blocks of code and tables.
+However, there are some other features which may be helpful for you.

 ### Task lists

 To create a task list you should create an ordered or unordered list.
-Then
-you can use squared brackets that will be turned into checkboxes.
-An x
-between them makes the item marked as completed.
+Then you can use squared brackets that will be turned into checkboxes.
+An x between them makes the item marked as completed.
 Example:

       - [x] [links](#), **formatting**, and <del>tags</del> supported
       - [x] list syntax required (any unordered or ordered list supported)
       - [x] this is a complete item
       - [ ] this is an incomplete item

+gives:

-   » [x] [links](#), formatting, and <del>tags</del> supported
+- [x] [links](#), **formatting**, and <del>tags</del> supported
-   » [x] list syntax required (any unordered or ordered list supported)
+- [x] list syntax required (any unordered or ordered list supported)
-   » [x] this is a complete item
+- [x] this is a complete item
-   » [ ] this is an incomplete item
+- [ ] this is an incomplete item

 ### SHA references

-Any reference to a commit’s SHA-1 hash will be automatically converted
-into a link to that commit on GitHub:
+Any reference to a commit’s SHA-1 hash will be automatically converted into a link to that commit on GitHub:

    4ad0c921206dec4d1518f4aeead932e7617f934f
    denysdovhan/how-to-markdowkn@4ad0c921206dec4d1518f4aeead932e7617f934f

 ### Issue and Pull request references

-Any number that refers to an Issue or Pull Request will be automatically
-converted into a link:
+Any number that refers to an Issue or Pull Request will be automatically converted into a link:

      #1
      denysdovhan/how-to-markdowkn#1

 ### Username @mentions

-Typing an @ symbol, followed by a username, will notify that person to
-come and view the comment.
-This is called a @mention, because you’re
-mentioning the individual.
-You can also mention @teams within an
+Typing an @ symbol, followed by a username, will notify that person to come and view the comment.
+This is called a @mention, because you’re mentioning the individual.
+You can also mention @teams within an organization.
-organization.

 ### Emoji